-Ref Issue Examiner's/ other suggested remedy BPC response 2 The history of the designation of the Neighbourhood Area has proved controversial with some Regulation 16 consultees.
-I do not see that the Plan need include other than the details of the Area to which the Submission Plan relates, whilst perhaps acknowledging that a Berkswell Neighbourhood Plan now exists.
+Ref Issue Examiner's/ other suggested remedy BPC response 2 The history of the designation of the Neighbourhood Area I do not see that the Plan need include other Agree. has proved controversial with some Regulation 16 than the details of the Area to which the consultees.
+Submission Plan relates, whilst perhaps acknowledging that a Berkswell Neighbourhood Plan now exists.
 Do you agree?
-Agree. Ρ lan Period Ref Issue Examiner's/ other suggested remedy BPC response 3 In practice there would be no need to review the Neighbourhood Plan to "recognise" the sites ultimately allocated within the Local Plan because both documents will Paragraph 1.20 is more accurate in this respect.
-Agree; take out last sentence of para 1.18.